tanuj-public/coupons_acceptance/README.md

 ## Dataset

-The dataset used in this analysis is `coupons.csv`, available at [https://raw.githubusercontent.com/tanuj-public/datasets/refs/heads/master/coupons.csv](https://raw.githubusercontent.com/tanuj-public/datasets/refs/heads/master/coupons.csv).
+The dataset used in this analysis is `coupons.csv`, available in data/coupons.csv).
 It contains information about coupon offers, customer demographics, and acceptance outcomes.

 ## Project Structure